liamaharon/crypto-lemonade-stand-backend/readme.md

 ## Initial data

-On server startup some data is created, including two accounts
+On server startup some data is created.

+### Accounts

 - Admin
   - email: admin@email.com